-- Final selection of projects/events to receive funding will be made by the Lodging Tax Advisory Committee.
+- Final selection of projects/events to receive funding will be reviewed by the Lodging Tax Advisory Committee.
 The LTAC will make a recipient and funding amount recommendation to the City Council for final approval.

 - Committee decisions on funding will be made every quarter until the funding is spent.

 Conditions of Funding Disbursement

 - All changes to an approved grant itemized list of expenditures must be submitted to the Communications and Marketing Director for pre-approval to be eligible for disbursement of funds.
 Changes within the Grant Program Guidelines can be approved by the Communications and Marketing Director.
 Changes outside the Grant Program Guidelines must be approved by the Lodging Tax Advisory Committee.